asad-sangla/sqlopsstudio/docs/carbon/acquisition.md

 # SQL Tools Docs Page
 ## Download Carbon
 Carbon is a lightweight but powerful multi-database management tool.
 It is available for Windows, macOS, and Linux.
-Carbon provides tools to configure, monitor, and manages instances of SQL Server and PostgreSQL from wherever you deploy it.
+Carbon provides tools to configure, monitor, and manages instances of SQL Server from wherever you deploy it.
 Carbon provides tools to deploy, monitor, and upgrade the data-tier components, such as databases and data warehouses used by your applications, and to build queries and scripts.

 We are excited to announce the public preview release of Carbon.